 Earthquakes in GuadeloupeIn Guadeloupe, there are partly large earthquakes with strengths of more than 7.0, which cause damages within a radius of over 100 kilometers.
 Due to the special tectonic situation of the country, there are more earthquakes than average.
 There were 4 earthquakes that also caused a subsequent tsunami, which claimed further lives, and cause additional damage.

 › The most severe earthquakes in the world

-Earthquakes in Guadeloupe since 1950The strongest earthquake in Guadeloupe happened on 12/25/1969 in the region Grand Bourg with a magnitude of 7.2 on the Richter scale.
-The earthquake also triggered a tsunami with further victims and destructions.
+Earthquakes in Guadeloupe since 1950The strongest earthquake in Guadeloupe happened on 12/25/1969 in the Grand Bourg region with a magnitude of 7.2 on the Richter scale.
+The earthquake also triggered a tsunami, leading to further victims and destruction.

 These statistics are based on datas from the National Geophysical Data Center / World Data Service (NGDC/WDS): Significant Earthquake Database. doi:10.7289/V5TD9V7K.
 Data have been summarized and translated.